Table of Contents

 Data preparation

-Before starting the mapping task, ensure that the collected spatial data meets the requirements and is organized and stored according to the specifications.
-The data preparation standards are essentially the same as for single-map mapping tasks, with the only difference being in the collection method.
+Before starting the mapping task, ensure the collected spatial data meets requirements and is organized and stored according to specifications.
+Data preparation standards are basically consistent with single-map mapping tasks, differing only in acquisition methods.

 Data acquisition and export